Do I need any previous boating experience?

 You are welcome to sensibly moor anywhere unless signs state "No Moorings".
-There are free moorings, however there are many chargeable moorings especially where services are available.
+There are free moorings, however, there are many chargeable moorings especially where services are available.
 You can also moor free of charge in any boatyard displaying the Hoseasons sign (space permitting)

 Are maps supplied?

 Maps are available free of charge when you check in.
-Additional maps are available at £6 each.
+More comprehensive maps are available at £6 each.

 Are mallets supplied?